 Residential facilities also exist for persons with developmental disabilities.
 For example, a group home facility is a residential facility which provides a family living environment including supervision and care necessary to meet the physical, emotional, and social needs of its residents.
-The capacity of a group home facility is at least four but not more than 15 residents.
+The capacity of a group home facility is at least 4 but not more than 15 residents.

-An intermediate care facility for the developmentally disabled (ICF/DD) is a residential facility licensed and certified under state law and also certified by the federal government, pursuant to the federal Social Security Act, as a provider of Medicaid services to persons who have developmental disabilities.16
+An intermediate care facility for the developmentally disabled (ICF/DD) is a residential facility licensed and certified under state law and also certified by the Federal Government, pursuant to the Social Security Act, as a provider of Medicaid services to persons who have developmental disabilities.16

-The APD provides, through its licensing authority and by rule, license application procedures, provider qualifications, facility and client care standards, requirements for client records, requirements for staff qualifications and training, and requirements for monitoring foster care
+The APD provides, through its licensing authority and by rule, license application procedures, provider qualifications, facility and client care standards, requirements for client records, requirements for staff qualifications and training, and requirements for monitoring foster care facilities, group home facilities, residential habilitation centers, 17 and comprehensive transitional education programs that serve APD clients.
+18